ramonaharrison/HW_03-14/README.md

 ## Stars
-#### a celestial text based adventure game
+#### a celestial text-based adventure game

-you've crash landed on the planet earth. figure out how to get your spaceship running so you can go home!
+you've crash landed on planet earth. figure out how to get your spaceship running so you can return home!

 #####commands: